Tri-County Mall: 2010s-2020s: Decline and possible redevelopment

 On June 4, 2018, Sears announced that its Tri-County store would close in September 2018.
 Despite the closure of other anchors, Macy's opened a division of its discount format Backstage at its Tri-County location in 2018.
 A 2017 article noted that, despite promises of renovation from the mall's developers, Tri-County had a large number of inline vacancies at the time, primarily on the main level and near the food court.
 The same article noted that retail analysts considered the mall "vulnerable" due to its numerous vacancies and an ongoing trend in the 21st century in the decline of shopping malls.
 Among the major chains to vacate the mall in the 2010s are The Limited, which closed in 2016, plus Victoria's Secret, Charlotte Russe, and Things Remembered, all in 2019.

-On January 5, 2021, it was announced that Macy's would be closing on March 21, 2021, as part of a plan to close 46 stores nationwide which left the mall with no anchors left.
+On January 5, 2021, it was announced that Macy's would be closing on March 21, 2021, as part of a plan to close 46 stores nationwide which left the mall with no remaining anchor stores.
 The city of Springdale approved a redevelopment plan in December 2021, which will call for the demolition and reconfiguration of the mall into a series of ten-story buildings featuring retail, offices, and residences.
 The plan is estimated to cost $1,000,000,000 and require re-zoning of the land.
 The mall was sold in March 2022 to MarketSpace Capital and Park Harbor Capital, a pair of developers from Texas.
 As part of their re-development plans, the mall owners announced that the building would close permanently on May 15, 2022.